nicolaszhang/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactories/help/Set-AzureRmDataFactoryGatewayExtendedNode.md

 # Set-AzureRmDataFactoryGatewayExtendedNode

 ## SYNOPSIS
-Sets the limit of concurrent jobs for the specified gateway node in Azure Data Factory.
+Sets the limit of concurrent jobs for a gateway node in Azure Data Factory.

 ## SYNTAX